siddharthdangwal/siddharthdangwal.github.io/_pages/about.md

 1. COMPASS gets accepted to ICRC 2024
 1. VarSaw gets accepted to ASPLOS 2024.
 1. Selected as an intern in the quantum group at IBM Research for summer, 2023.
-1. Our paper, Qcontext, gets accepted at ISCAS 2023.
+1. Qcontext, gets accepted to ISCAS 2023.